ErikDakoda/vulcan-material-ui/readme.md

 You can use errorMessage (or any other style fragment you define in utils) anywhere you include the withStyles HOC.
 See `/components/accounts/Form.jsx` for an example.

+## Server Side Rendering (SSR)

+Material UI and Vulcan support SSR, but this is a complex beast with pitfalls.
+Sometimes you will see a warning like this:

+`Warning: Prop className did not match.
+Server: "MuiChip-label-131" Client: "MuiChip-label-130"`

+Sometimes the React rendered on the server and the client don't match exactly and this causes a problem with [JSS](https://material-ui-next.com/customization/css-in-js/#jss).
+This is a complicated issue that has multiple causes and I will be working on solving each of the issues causing this over time.

+Your pages should still render correctly, but there may be a blink and redraw when the first page after SSR loads in the browser.

+IIn your own code, make sure that your components will render the same on the server and the client.
+This means not referring to client-side object such as `document` or `jQuery`.
+If you have a misbehaving component, try wrapping it with [react-no-ssr](https://github.com/kadirahq/react-no-ssr).

 ## Form Controls

 You can pass a couple of extra options to text inputs from the `form` property of your schema: